weacast/weacast/packages/weacast-grib2json/README.md

 ## Installation

-**This requires Java to be installed on your system and the JAVA_HOME environment variable to be positioned and point to your local Java binaries.**
+**This requires Java to be installed on your system and the JAVA_HOME environment variable to be positioned and point to your local Java root directory.**

 ### Java CLI